kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

   - Components depending on the feature gate:
 - [x] Other
   - Describe the mechanism: The new components will be implemented as part of the out-of-tree CSI framework.
-Storage providers can include them in their CSI drivers, if they choose to support this feature.
+Storage providers can embed the CBT sidecar component in their CSI drivers, if they choose to support this feature.
+Users will also need to install the CBT aggregated API server.
   - Will enabling / disabling the feature require downtime of the control plane?
 No.
   - Will enabling / disabling the feature require downtime or reprovisioning